apluslms/aplus-course-template/README.md

 .
 ## Additional information

 **A+** has a wide variety of tools and configurations.
-Therefore, you must check all the different sources of information available on our webpages and repositories.
+Therefore, you should/can/could (must is a pretty strong word) check all the different sources of information available on our webpages and repositories.

 - [A+ webpage](https://apluslms.github.io/)